Blog: How can public sector buildings benefit from the PSDS with Kensa

 The Public Sector Decarbonisation Scheme (PSDS) is a fund dedicated to heat decarbonisation and capital energy efficiency projects in non-domestic public sector buildings across England, such as hospitals, schools, libraries, museums and the MOD estate.
 The funding is provided by BEIS and the scheme is delivered by Salix Finance.

-The next funding window, Phase 3b, opens this month (September 2022) with £635m available.
+The application window for Phase 3b closed on 31 October 2022.
 Phase 3c will follow in 12 months’ time.
 All public sector bodies should look to use the scheme to initiate decarbonisation projects in their buildings.
 The funding is specifically designed to help with capital costs of decarbonisation projects; therefore, all public sector bodies should take advantage of the scheme to initiate these projects in their buildings.

 Ground source heat pumps (GSHPs) offer a solution for heat decarbonisation and the technology is eligible for the funding which could cover up to 88% of installation costs.
 GSHPs are the most efficient and effective way to decarbonise heating, the technology delivers heat with the lowest carbon emissions, lowest running costs and lowest lifecycle cost.